brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 - Five S.O.L.I.D. principles:

   1. Single responsibility principle (SRP), a class should have only a single responsibility (i.e. only one potential change in the software's specification should be able to affect the specification of the class);
   2. Open/closed principle (OCP), software entities (classes, modules, methods, etc.) should be open for extension, but closed for modification;
   3. Liskov substitution principle (LSP), objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program;
-    4. Interface segregation principle (ISP), many client-specific interfaces are better than one general-purpose interface;
+  4. Interface segregation principle (ISP), many client-specific interfaces are better than one general-purpose interface.

 - Dependency inversion principle (DIP): one should depend on abstractions, not on concretions.
 - Polymorphism should be preferred over `if/else` or `switch/case`.
 - Coupling should be kept low by having small interfaces with few methods and responsibilities.
-- Law of Demeter/Shy Code should be respected: by avoiding `a.getB().getC().doSomething()`.
+- Law of Demeter/Shy Code should be respected by avoiding `a.getB().getC().doSomething()`.
 - Base classes should not depend on their derivatives.
 - `Static` methods should be used when they do not operate in a single instance and all the data that they use comes from their arguments.
 Otherwise polymorphism should be used instead.
 - Abstract classes should be used to get rid of duplicated code, while interfaces should define contracts.